 Nick Veasey’s artworks always have a mysterious vision to them.
-Veasey discovers the technology behind x-ray photography while working as a photographer for a television series in England.
-He was assigned the task of photographing specific objects with an x-ray.
-Listening to the little voice inside of him, his curiosity took over and he photographed his own shoes instead.
-The result is so exciting to him that it creates in him this desire to experiment instantaneously.
-He then entirely dedicates the next few months to developing and perfecting his new technique.
+He discovered the technology behind X-ray photography while working as a photographer for a television series in England and was assigned the task of photographing specific objects using this technology.
+His curiosity ended up taking over and he photographed his own shoes instead.
+The result was so exciting to him that the urge to experiment was instantaneous.
+He then entirely dedicated the next few months to developing and perfecting his new technique.

 Nick Veasey’s photographs are a classic example of fusion between art and science.
-While the technology behind an x-ray is generally used for medical or security purposes, Veasey opted for the purpose of beauty instead, internal and universal beauty that is.
+While the technology behind an X-ray is generally used for medical or security purposes, Nick Veasey opted for the purpose of beauty instead, internal and universal beauty that is.
 Everyday objects are now transformed, going from boring to totally exciting.
-His artworks present a mind-blowing balance of extremes, using x-rays to produce results that carry an unpredictable grace.
-Piercing through solid materials, the aesthetic aspect that is created from the x-rays give the photographs this dreamy, soft and fairytale quality to his artworks.
+His artworks present a mind-blowing balance of extremes, using X-rays to produce results that carry an unpredictable grace.
+Piercing through solid materials, the aesthetic aspect that is created from the X-rays give the photographs this dreamy, soft and fairytale quality to his artworks.

 His practice examines the relationship between external appearance and the mechanisms that are hidden underneath the surface of what inhabits our daily lives.
 Two main ideas guide his thought process: the obsessive mindset of our modern society for appearance and the absence of private life.
-In a society obsessed with appearance and superficiality, Nick Veasey ironically offsets these observations by using photographs that own an invisible quality to them, one that is not obtainable with a naked eye.
+Nick Veasey ironically offsets these observations by using photographs that own an invisible quality to them, one that is not obtainable with a naked eye.
 He reveals the skeleton of which the object is conceived.
 He challenges us to change our attitude towards external beauty by offering the spectator an unprecedented and candid vision of the world, always with humour and finesse.

-Born in 1962 in the United Kingdom, Nick Veasey lives and works out of London England.
-His photographs are found in the most prestigious and important museum galleries, including Victoria & Albert Museum of London (V&A), the Pushkin Museum in Moscow, and even the Contemporary Art Museum of Taipei.
-He also won numerous prizes and acknowledgements.
-He won photographer of the year at the International Photography Awards in 2008.
+Born in 1962 in the United Kingdom, Nick Veasey lives and works out of London, England.
+His photographs are found in the most prestigious and important museum galleries, including the Victoria & Albert Museum of London, the Pushkin Museum of Moscow, and even the Contemporary Art Museum of Taipei.
+He also won numerous prizes and acknowledgements, notably the Photographer of the Year award at the International Photography Awards in 2008.